Core Concepts for Grief-Sensitive Care

 Numbness can be a common and often overlooked emotional response within the grief experience.

-No One Way to Feel
+There is No One Way to Feel

 The thing to remember is that anything a person feels inside their own, personal grief journey is correct.